HafslundEcoVannkraft/stratus-tf-github-environments/AI_CONTEXT.md

 - **Hardcoded values** that should be configurable
 - **Security compromises** (static credentials, overly broad permissions)
 - **GitHub API workarounds** that violate platform constraints
+- **Container App specific solutions** when generic approaches exist

 ### What TO Prioritize
+- **Generic infrastructure support** that works with any Azure service
 - **Security best practices** and least privilege
 - **Clear documentation** with working examples
 - **Backward compatibility** when possible
 - **Enterprise-ready solutions** that scale
+- **Dynamic, convention-based approaches** over hardcoded logic

 ### Common Gotchas
 - GitHub API limitations are real and must be worked around
 - Stratus naming conventions are mandatory, not suggestions
 - Remote state integration is critical for the architecture
 - Corporate network restrictions affect testing and deployment
+- Module is generic but workflows are still Stratus-opinionated

 ### Testing Strategy
 - **Unit Tests**: Terraform validation and formatting
 - **Integration Tests**: End-to-end workflow testing with GitHub App authentication
   - Creates GitHub App token for secure authentication
-  - Dispatches actual `github-environment-aca.yml` workflow
+  - Dispatches actual `github-environment-vending.yml` workflow
   - Monitors workflow execution and verifies completion
   - Validates GitHub environments and configurations were created
   - Automatically cleans up resources via destroy workflow